dazzlepansy/squeeze/readme.md

 * Bash.
 Used to run the script that automates everything else.
 * A Prolog interpreter.
 Tested with [SWI-Prolog](https://www.swi-prolog.org/), but the syntax aims to be vanilla ISO Prolog and should work with any implementation.
 * [Pandoc](http://pandoc.org/).
-Used to convert Markdown to HTML and smarten the punctuation.
+Used to convert Markdown to HTML.
+* [Smartypants](https://github.com/leohemsted/smartypants.py).
+Used to smarten the punctuation in the HTML output.

 ## Assumptions